eliasecasta/e71az/README.md

 Here's a little about what I'm currently up to:

 - 🔥 I work as an IT Engineer
-- 🏗 I’m currently working on building more projects so as to be able to showcase my skills
+- 🏗 I’m currently working on building more projects in order to be able to showcase my skills
 - 🧙🏻‍♂️ I'm currently learning Web Development <code><img height="14" src="https://tl.vhv.rs/dpng/s/456-4562295_library-of-javascript-icon-graphic-freeuse-png-files.png"></code>
 - 👨🏻‍🎓 Ask me about Front-end Development